Emma Knight: Career

-She was co-founder with her husband Anthony Green of Greenhouse, an organic beverage company, and has published the cookbooks How to Eat with One Hand: Recipes and Other Nourishment for New and Expectant Parents and The Greenhouse Cookbook.
+In 2014 Knight was the co-founder, with her husband Anthony Green, of Greenhouse, an organic juice company; she quit the company in 2023 after receiving the book deal for her first novel, but still occasionally works with the company.
+She co-wrote the cookbooks How to Eat with One Hand: Recipes and Other Nourishment for New and Expectant Parents (2017) and The Greenhouse Cookbook (2021).